Renaud et Armide by Dufour, 1831

 Ensuring Accurate Restoration

 To accurately recreate the missing bits of several scenes and to extend the scenes faithfully to the original, John and his assistants drew upon an extensive library of antique wallpaper references.
 Jim Francis created a to-scale miniature panoramic of Renaud et Armide which served as the master plan for artwork and layouts.
 Jim also create a to-scale mock up of the room to ensure that the most interesting scenes, or client-favorite scenes, were accorded appropriate exposure.
-The paper was installed within existing frames in the room which created a challenge to both tell the story of the paper in an appropriate sequence and not cut into any of the figures or animals at the edges.
+The paper was installed within existing frames in the room, which created a challenge both to tell the story of the paper in an appropriate sequence and not to cut into any of the figures or animals at the edges.

 Before